-We have nine Hudson Bay Wolves at the park and they are all siblings ranging in age from 5 to 2.
-Hotah is the biggest and keeps all his brothers & sisters in line.
+We have seven Hudson Bay Wolves at the park and they are all siblings ranging in age from 4 to 7.
 Barbosa is the most confident and is the first to tackle a problem, like when keepers enrich them & place food in the trees.

 When they aren’t eating, their favourite thing to do is kicking back & relaxing in a big group while enjoying the sunshine!

-Learn more about our Hudson Bay Wolves at our daily talk at 12pm (Video talk available instead of our regular talk to ensure social distancing).
+Learn more about our Hudson Bay Wolves at our daily talk at 11.30am.

 Don’t forget to check out our Carnivore Breakfast Experience, an amazing opportunity to be a carnivore keeper for a morning!